mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 - "AEAD_AES_256_CBC_HMAC_SHA_512-Random"
 - "Indexed"
 - "Unindexed"
-- "RangePreview"
+- "Range"

-The result of explicit encryption with the "Indexed" or "RangePreview" algorithm must be processed by the server to insert or query.
+The result of explicit encryption with the "Indexed" or "Range" algorithm must be processed by the server to insert or query.
 Drivers MUST document the following behavior:

-> To insert or query with an "Indexed" or "RangePreview" encrypted payload, use a `MongoClient` configured with
+> To insert or query with an "Indexed" or "Range" encrypted payload, use a `MongoClient` configured with
 > `AutoEncryptionOpts`. `AutoEncryptionOpts.bypassQueryAnalysis` may be true. `AutoEncryptionOpts.bypassAutoEncryption`
 > must be false.